koinos/koinos-docs/docs/nodes/security.md

 permissions.
 Encrypt off-host backups, control access separately from the server, and test restore procedures in an isolated location.

-Back up these classes deliberately:
+Back up these items according to their sensitivity:

-- deployment bundle and reviewed local configuration;
+- selected release or commit and confirmed local configuration;
 - wallet and producer keys, encrypted and separately access-controlled;
 - P2P identity if stable peer identity matters;
 - core chain and block-store data;